aregtech/areg-sdk/docs/wiki/logging-develop.md

 ## Compile-Time Log Activation

-Developers can enable or disable logging during compilation, allowing efficient debugging in development while minimizing latency in production builds.
+Logging can be enabled or disabled during compilation, allowing effective debugging during development while optimizing performance in production.
 By default, logs are enabled.
-To change this setting:
+To adjust this setting:

 1. **Using `cmake`:**
-   - To enable: `cmake -B ./build -DAREG_LOGS=ON`
+   - Enable: `cmake -B ./build -DAREG_LOGS=ON`
-   - To disable: `cmake -B ./build -DAREG_LOGS=OFF`
+   - Disable: `cmake -B ./build -DAREG_LOGS=OFF`

 2. **Using `MSBuild`:**
-   - To enable: `MSBuild /m /property:AregLogs=1 ./areg-sdk.sln`
+   - Enable: `MSBuild /m /property:AregLogs=1 ./areg-sdk.sln`
-   - To disable: `MSBuild /m /property:AregLogs=0 ./areg-sdk.sln`
+   - Disable: `MSBuild /m /property:AregLogs=0 ./areg-sdk.sln`

+> [!NOTE]
-> **Note:** When compiled without logs, all log-related calls are ignored.
+> When compiled without logs, all log-related calls are ignored.

 ---

 ## Enabling & Disabling Logs

-Once compiled with logs enabled (`AREG_LOGS=ON`), logging can be activated in several ways.
+Once compiled with logging enabled (`AREG_LOGS=ON`), logging can be managed as follows:

-### Activating Logs via `Application` Class
+### Activating Logs via the `Application` Class

-To initialize logging, use the static method `Application::initApplication()`:
+To initialize logging, use the `Application::initApplication()` method:

 ```cpp
 Application::initApplication(startTracing, startServicing, startRouting, startTimer, startWatchdog, configFile, listener);
 ```

-Alternatively, use `Application::startTracer(configFile, force)` for a targeted approach, where the `configFile` parameter specifies the path to the configuration file.
-Deactivate logging using `Application::stopTracer()` or `Application::releaseApplication()`.
+For specific configurations, use `Application::startTracer(configFile, force)`, where `configFile` specifies the configuration file path.
+To deactivate logging, use `Application::stopTracer()` or `Application::releaseApplication()`.

 ### Activating Logs via Macros

-For macro-based control, `GETrace.h` offers several macros to activate and manage logging.
-To activate logging, use `TRACER_CONFIGURE_AND_START(configFile)` or `TRACER_FORCE_LOGGING()`.
-To deactivate, use `TRACER_STOP_LOGGING()`.
+For macro-based control, `GETrace.h` includes macros to activate and manage logging.
+Use `TRACER_CONFIGURE_AND_START(configFile)` or `TRACER_FORCE_LOGGING()` to start logging and `TRACER_STOP_LOGGING()` to stop it.

 ```cpp
 #include "areg/trace/GETrace.h"